Exceptional Point-enhanced Rydberg Atomic Electrometers

+Despite progress, the benefits of EP sensing remain under debate~\cite{Langbein2018,Chen2019a,Wang2020a,Ding2023a,Duggan2022a,Wiersig2020,Zhang2019a,Wiersig2020a,PhysRevLett.132.243601,PhysRevResearch.6.023148}, due to concerns such as amplified noise in gain-assisted systems.
+In contrast, passive non-Hermitian systems---where only loss is present---can exhibit enhanced noise resilience and operational stability~\cite{Dong2025}.
+For intrinsically lossy platforms like Rydberg atoms, harnessing dissipation constructively to enhance sensor performance remains an open and largely unexplored opportunity.

-In this work, we demonstrate an EP-enhanced Rydberg atomic electrometer based on a thermal vapor cell.
-By harnessing the inevitably dissipative nature of the Rydberg excitation manifold and tailoring the coupling light fields, we engineer an effective non-Hermitian passive Hamiltonian that exhibits a second-order exceptional point (EP).
-In this non-Hermitian regime, the AT splitting becomes intrinsically nonlinear, in excellent agreement with our experimental observations.
-Near the EP, the sensor’s responsivity to weak MW fields is enhanced by nearly a factor of 20.
-By coupling the signal MW field with a controllable local dressing field, our configuration achieves both amplitude- and phase-sensitive detection.
-In the nonlinear EP region, we observe an amplified response of the AT splitting, reaching a sensitivity of \SI{22.68}{\nano\volt\per\centi\meter\per\sqrt{\hertz}}.
-Moreover, we detect high-harmonic field responses in the vicinity of the EP, suggesting a novel mechanism for field control and modulation.
-Our results introduce a new paradigm of EP-enhanced quantum electrometry, combining the intrinsic field sensitivity of Rydberg atoms with non-Hermitian criticality.
-Operating in the nonlinear EP region offers a straightforward and rapid route to optimizing and tuning the sensitivity of Rydberg-based electric-field sensors for real-world applications in quantum metrology, communication, and sensing.
+In this work, we demonstrate an EP-enhanced Rydberg atomic electrometer using a thermal vapor cell.
+By leveraging the inherent dissipation in the Rydberg excitation manifold and tailoring the coupling fields, we engineer a non-Hermitian Hamiltonian exhibiting a second-order EP.
+In this regime, the AT splitting becomes intrinsically nonlinear, in excellent agreement with experiment.
+Near the EP, the sensor’s responsivity to weak microwave (MW) fields is enhanced by nearly a factor of 20.
+By coupling the signal MW field with a tunable local dressing field, our setup enables amplitude- and phase-sensitive detection.
+In the nonlinear region, we observe a strongly amplified response, achieving a sensitivity of {$22.68(3)~\mathrm{nVcm^{-1}Hz^{-1/2}}$}.
+We also detect high-harmonic responses near the EP, suggesting a new mechanism for field control and modulation.
+These results establish a new paradigm of EP-enhanced quantum electrometry, uniting the intrinsic sensitivity of Rydberg atoms with non-Hermitian criticality.{Compared with recently developed Rydberg electrometry approaches~}\cite{Ding2022,Jing2020a,Gordon2019,Borowka2024}{, our sensitivity is therefore competitive and falls within the advanced range of current leading techniques.}